On-Chain Game Mechanics: The Toshimon Story

 Again, it is the responsibility of the players to ensure the initial state is valid (e.g. Toshimon do not know moves they are incapable of).
 For players using the official Toshimon game client, this can be done automatically, but advanced players may choose to ignore this and play with their own custom rules.
 A useful analogy would be to imagine a group of individuals taking mainline Pokemon cards and using the printed stats and moves on each card to create their own custom variants of the game.

-In the near future, on-chain games with composable game logic will meaningfully modify the in-game experience.
-This will provide extensibility to the base game in infinitely creative ways.
-This is a novel innovation for web3 gaming.
-In fact, it's already being leveraged in games such as Dark Forest, where its community iterates on the game by extending and modifying the base set rule through the use of composable, interoperable smart contracts.
+In the near future, on-chain games with composable game logic will meaningfully modify the user experience, providing extensibility to the base game in infinitely creative ways.
+In fact, it's already being leveraged in games such as Dark Forest, where the active community iterates on the game by extending and modifying the base set rule.
+Players achieve this through composable, interoperable smart contracts.
 In many ways, this is the true promise of blockchain-enabled gaming.

 ChainSafe is proud to have had the opportunity to share our expertise and experience in helping the Toshimon team understand and unlock the potential of state channels.

 ChainSafe Gaming has already done a lot of the groundwork for Unity NFT game developers with its web3.unity SDK.
-In-game minting, in-game marketplace, web3 sign-in, social sign-in, verifying Solidity messages, sending transactions, and anti-cheat voucher systems are just a few of the features already available with the latest web3.unity release.
-To learn more, check out NFT Minting And Marketplace For web3.unity.
+In-game minting, in-game marketplace, provably-fair LootBoxes, web3 sign-in, social sign-in, verifying Solidity messages, sending transactions, and anti-cheat voucher systems are just a few of the features already available in web3.unity.

-If you are a gaming team eager to design and implement real web3 solutions - look no further.
-Enlist the help of an experienced full-stack solutions provider like ChainSafe today.
-Our around-the-clock and hands-on dedicated team of experts ensure that our services are suited to the needs of your project.
+If you are a gaming team or blockchain game developer eager to design and implement real web3 solutions, look no further.
+Our around-the-clock and hands-on team of experts ensure that our services are suited to the needs of your project.
 We provide a solution for every game so that gamers can experience the new world of web3.

 About ChainSafe

-ChainSafe is a leading blockchain research and development firm specializing in infrastructure solutions for web3.
-Alongside its contributions to major ecosystems such as Ethereum, Polkadot, Filecoin, and more.
-ChainSafe creates solutions for developers and teams across the web3 space utilizing our expertise in gaming, bridging, NFTs, and decentralized storage.
-As part of its mission to build innovative products for users and improved tooling for developers, ChainSafe embodies an open source and community-oriented ethos to advance the future of the internet.
-To learn more, click here.
+ChainSafe is a leading blockchain research and development firm specializing in innovative solutions for web3.
+Alongside its contributions to major blockchain ecosystems such as Ethereum, Polkadot, Filecoin, and more.
+ChainSafe creates solutions for developers and teams across the blockchain space utilizing our expertise in gaming, bridging, non-fungible tokens, and decentralized storage.
+As part of its mission to build innovative products for users and improved tooling for developers, ChainSafe embodies an open-source and community-oriented ethos to advance the future of the internet.